aryn-ai/sycamore/lib/sycamore/README.md

 Supported connectors include `duckdb`, `elasticsearch`, `opensearch`, `pinecone`, and `weaviate`.

-To use the Aryn DocParse, [sign-up for free here](https://www.aryn.ai/get-started) and use the API key.
+To use Aryn DocParse, [sign-up for free here](https://www.aryn.ai/get-started) and use the API key.

 ## Resources